ebritt07/spring-app/README.md

 - inspect the local in memory DB getting updated using:
     - http://localhost:8445/spring-app/h2-console/
         - use the url and login info supplied in application.yaml

+### deployment

+- on pull requests to master, the app will be dockerized and pushed to ECR with tag name as the source branch
+- on pushes to master or tags, the ecr version is master or the tag
+- can also manually docker push on master branch

+### dockerizing

+- verify dockerization works by running:
+  - `mvn package`
+  - `docker build -t spring-app .`
+  - `docker run -p 3000:8445 spring-app`
+- now, docker passes forwards from port 3000 to 8445. test the apis with: http://localhost:3000/spring-app/swagger-ui/index.html